Chicora College: History

 In 1893, the First Presbyterian Church in Greenville, South Carolina, decided to start a college for women.
 On August 12, 1893, the board of trustees was established for the Greenville Female Seminary with E. A. Smith as president.
 On September 20, 1893, it opened as the Chicora College.
 They selected the name Chicora the first Native American tribe that explorers met on the coast of South Carolina.
 Its president was J. F. McKinnon.
 It was not accredited; this was normal for colleges in South Carolina at the time.

-The church contributed $1,000 to rent a house for the college and later purchase a property that was previously the home of Alexander McBee.
+The church contributed $1,000 to rent a house for the college and later purchased a property that was previously the home of Alexander McBee.
 Tuition for the college was $38 a year or $160 with room and board.
 The college's enrollment was around 200 students.
 The religious influence at Chicora was of "first importance".
 Its students were not allowed to write letters or speak on Sundays and could not have visits or any communication from young men.
 Its motto was "Non ministrari sed ministrare" or "Not to be served, but to serve".

 The college catalog called the institution the Chicora College for Young Ladies for the first time in 1897; however, some sources suggest that this name was in use when the college first started.
 Rev. S. R. Preston, pastor of Second Presbyterian Church in Greenville, became the second president of the college in May 1899.
 In 1901, the college had 77 students.
 Students came from Greenville, fifteen counties in South Carolina, Georgia, and Florida.

 The Bethel, Enoree, and South Carolina presbyteries of the Presbyterian Church in the United States (P.C.U.S.) purchased the college in 1906.
-They recharted its as Chicora College, a Presbyterian institution, on May 30, 1906.
+They recharted it as Chicora College, a Presbyterian institution, on May 30, 1906.
 Rev. Samuel Craig Byrd became the college's third president on June 1, 1906.

 In 1908, tuition for the literary course was $183, including room, board, general elocution, a servant's assistance, reading room fees, heat, light, and access to the infirmary if needed.
 For $203, additional services included training in expanded elocution, musical instruments, or voice.
 The college had 235 students in 1909.
 Soon, it began to outgrow its campus.